A memorial like no other

 Their work was varied.
 Some were stretcher bearers, others built vital supply and transport infrastructure that kept the war effort on the move.

 However, when those serving with the ELC or CTC died, their units often buried them in unmarked graves or kept sporadic records, if at all.
-It’s estimated around 10,000 died during the First World War but an accurate number is impossible to know without proper records.
+It’s estimated around 10,000 to 50,000 died during the First World War but an accurate number is impossible to know without proper records.

 When the Commission’s work to commemorate all who served under the banner of British Empire forces began it was faced with the impossible task of remembering an unknown quantity of anonymous men from Egypt.